Orbital metastases are relatively uncommon, but some primary tumours do have a predilection to metastasise to the orbit.

 Unlike primary orbital tumours which most frequently present with proptosis and/or visual loss, orbital metastases most commonly present with diplopia 1.
 Pain is also frequently present.

-Enophthalmos due to infiltration and desmoplasia is most frequently encountered with breast carcinoma metastases, although it may also be occasionally seen in adenocarcinoma form the gastrointestinal tract 4.
+Enophthalmos due to infiltration and desmoplasia is most frequently encountered with breast carcinoma metastases, although it may also be occasionally seen in adenocarcinoma from the gastrointestinal tract 4.

 - breast cancer

 - thyroid carcinoma